 History of the U.S. actions with ZTE

-In 2017, ZTE was fined $1.19 million for violating U.S. sanctions with Iran and North Korea by selling American-made goods into those countries.
+In 2017, ZTE was fined $1.19 Billion for violating U.S. sanctions with Iran and North Korea by selling American-made goods into those countries.
 ZTE was also slapped with a seven-year ban on the purchase of U.S. tech products with legislation still pending in Congress banning the sale of ZTE products in the U.S.

 Former Acting Assistant Attorney General Mary B. McCord stated that “ZTE engaged in an elaborate scheme to acquire U.S.-origin items, send the items to Iran and mask its involvement in those exports.”
 As proof, the Commerce Department provided two internal ZTE documents, one of which laid out an elaborate flow chart on how to circumvent the U.S. export controls.

 As was expected by this tough stance, the action would interrupt ZTE’s supply chain and recently ZTE announced that “its operations had ground to a halt” due to the company’s inability to purchase, from U.S. companies, the microchips it uses in its products.

 Two days after the President’s tweet, one of our top counterintelligence officials stated to the Senate Intelligence Committee that ZTE could pose a national security risk to the U.S. if allowed to enter the U.S. market.
 This was followed up by a tweet from Senator Rubio; “Problem with ZTE isn’t jobs & trade, its national security & espionage.
 We are crazy to allow them to operate in U.S. without tighter restrictions.”
 And one from Representative Schiff, “Our intelligence agencies have warned that ZTE technology and phones pose a major cyber security threat.
 You should care more about our national security than Chinese jobs.”

 The President has long promised to get tough on China, so why the change to save Chinese jobs?

 Theory or Fact – Why the change?